-Is currently deputy dean of the Faculty of Engineering and the Built Environment.
-Before joining the Planning Programme at UCT in January of 2011, I enjoyed a brief, sixteen month, lecturing stint at the University of Sheffield, England, and a much longer, ten-year, lectureship at the University of the Witwatersrand, Johannesburg, where I still hold an honorary post.
-I completed a PhD on resident involved and led urban regeneration in January of 2006 from the University of British Columbia, Vancouver, and I worked as an urban design consultant and a municipal official in South Africa and Britain, respectively.
+I am the convenor of the City and Regional Planning Programme at UCT; and between 2016—2018 I served as a deputy dean for the Faculty of Engineering and the Built Environment.
+Before joining UCT in January of 2011, I enjoyed a brief, sixteen month, lecturing stint at the University of Sheffield, England, and a much longer, ten-year, lectureship at the University of the Witwatersrand, Johannesburg, where I continue to hold an honorary post.
+I completed a PhD on resident-led urban regeneration in January of 2006 from the University of British Columbia, Vancouver (supervised by Leonie Sandercock and John Freidmann), and I worked as an urban design consultant and a municipal planning official in South Africa and Britain, respectively.
+James Duminy and I are the recipients of the Association of European Planning of Schools (AESOP) “Best Published Paper Award” for 2017, which is published in Planning Theory and titled: Planning to change the world?
+Questioning the normative ethics of planning theories.

-I am also an editorial board member of ‘Planning Theory’, ‘International Planning Studies’, and ‘Planning Theory and Practice’.
+I am also an editorial board member of ‘Planning Theory’, ‘International Planning Studies’, and ‘Planning Theory and Practice’; and I served as an academic advisor for a joint MSc degree in Integrated Urbanism & Sustainable Design (IUSD) at the Universities of Stuttgart (Germany) & Ain Shams (Egypt) between 2015—2018.

 Winkler, T. (2018).
 Rethinking Scholarships on Planning Ethics.
 In M. Gunder, A. Madanipour & V. Watson (Eds.), Routledge Handbook of Planning Theory.
 Chapter 7.
 81—92.
 London, New York: Routledge.